FTJiang/meeting_room_with_transcribe/README.md

 ========

 We're under development!
-International Meeting is a web application which is capable of normal video conference and real-time transcribing.
+International Meeting is a web application which is capable of normal video conference hosting and real-time transcribing.
 See http://meeting-web.appspot.com for project demo.

 Note:
 1. Our project now only supports firefox browser and do not support https connection.